brandonbks/rio2016/README.md

       Testing: ANOVA/LCD

-2. Is there a relationship between GDP per capita of a country to the number of medals won by a country?
+2. Is there a relationship between GDP per capita of a country and participants to the number of medals won by a country?

       Visualization: Scatter plot

-      Testing: Linear Regression
+      Testing: Multiple Linear Regression and Logistic Regression

 3. Is there a difference in the mean age of male/female athletes of those who won in gymnastic events?